MCM - Header

 What affects TLB fuel consumption?

 TLB fuel consumption is mainly affected by engine size, machine weight, workload, and how the machine is operated.
-A lighter machine doing lighter work will generally use less fuel than a larger machine under continuous heavy load.
+A lighter machine doing lighter work will generally use less fuel, which means than a larger machine under continuous heavy load.

 Fuel consumption rises when a TLB spends long hours digging hard ground, carrying heavy loads, climbing slopes, idling excessively, or operating at high RPM unnecessarily.
 It can also increase when tyre pressures are incorrect, filters are dirty, or the machine is poorly maintained.

 In South Africa, where TLBs are often used for mixed applications across farms, civil works, landscaping, trenching, and loading, usage patterns vary widely.
-That is why there is no single fuel figure that suits every operator.
+Because of this, there is no single fuel figure that suits every operator.
 What matters most is matching the right machine to the job.

 Does a bigger TLB always use more fuel?